GrinonBarrett/Taksidos/Core Rules/3=Equipment/1=Adventuring Gear.md

 #### Rope
 Rope is purchased in increments of yard.
 Once cut, the rope can't typically be rejoined.
 It has a strength value which determines the maximum weight of a standing load it can bear.
 If the intended load is to be jostled or produce a sudden shock to the rope, treat the strength as half.
 When a rope is damaged in any way, its strength is reduced to one third.
 Rope is not affected by toxic damage, psychic damage, or unarmed attacks.

+* **Reinforced Fiber Rope, $32 per yard, .5 lb**
+A rope made of stronger material than the common rope and in a tigher form of cordage.
+Strength 600.

 * **Standard Fiber Rope, $11 per yard, .3 lb**
 A common rope.
 Strength 350.